Hearing Tests for Seniors: What to Expect

 Are hearing exams painful or uncomfortable for older adults?

 No, hearing exams don’t hurt at all.
-Most seniors find the appointments easy, interesting, and sometimes relaxing.
-If your senior feels nervous or anxious about the test, ask the doctor to explain each step.
+Most patients find the appointments easy, interesting, and even relaxing.
+If you feel nervous or anxious about the test, ask the doctor to explain each step.

 ClearCaptions helps you stay connected to your family